lizzieinvancouver/pmm/analyses/_READMEpmm.txt

 simsmore folder -- work by Geoff L. in 2021, based off ubermini_2.R and related Stan code to build up simulations with multiple slopes and an intercept (simulate_fit_oneslope is a slope-only model, so assuming an intercept of 0)

+burstdeltamodels folder -- work started in November 2022 to look at early/late burst models of evolution ... incl. what happens when use sigma/lambda models but set evolution as delta

 *****
 ubermini_2.R -- Will's new attempt in late August 2020 with updates from Geoff to set initial conditions ** This one works! **